Coiot/cbr-main/src/albums/s2/episode13.md

 - scene_number: 05
   scene_title: "Blue and gold is the colour of a sea-based champion"
   slide_url: https://cdn.civbattleroyale.tv/season2-pr12-scene54.jpg
   narration: "<p>I’m going to talk about a Civ that deserves to be at the top.
 They’ve taken on two front-runners on different sides of their empire despite a weak land army, they have a great colour scheme, and they’re based in Asia.
 Those of you yelling out Bhutan - thank you - but Malacca is the number one, both in my heart and in the Power Rankers’ view.
-I honestly don’t think it’s possible to beat Malacca, though there are a couple of rising superpowers that we’ll be discussing in this episode that, given five or ten parts, might seek to topple Malacca.</p>"
+I honestly don’t think it’s possible to beat Malacca, though there are a couple of rising superpowers that we’ll be discussing in this episode that, given five or ten epsiodes, might seek to topple Malacca.</p>"
 - scene_number: 06
   scene_title: "One Yuan to Rule Them All"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene06.jpg